notofonts/noto-docs/src/miniarticles/NotoSansSignWriting.md

 # Noto Sans SignWriting

-Noto Sans SignWriting is a unmodulated (“sans serif”) design for texts in the Sign-Language _SignWriting_ script.
+Noto Sans SignWriting is an unmodulated (“sans serif”) design for texts in the Sign-Language _SignWriting_ script.

 Noto Sans SignWriting contains 37,886 glyphs, 4 OpenType features, and supports 679 characters from the Unicode block Sutton SignWriting.